UC-Davis-molecular-computing/scadnano/README.md

 Exports a file containing DNA sequences.
 A few defaults are available, but it is not very configurable.
 For more advanced control, the Python scripting package can be used to customize how DNA sequences are exported.

 * **Save:**
 Saves the current design in a .dna file.
-This is the same format output by (and readable by) the Python scripting package.
+This is the same format output by (and readable by) the [Python scripting package](https://github.com/UC-Davis-molecular-computing/scadnano-python-package).

 * **Load:**
 Loads a .dna file.
-Note that due to browser security restrictions on accessing the local file system it is not possible for a changed design to be automatically loaded.
+Note that due to browser security restrictions on accessing the local file system, it is not possible for a changed design to be automatically loaded.
 This precludes the possibility of repeatedly re-running a local Python script and seeing the changed design immediately re-loaded in the browser; the Load button must be clicked and a local file selected whenever you wish to re-load the file.

 * **show DNA:**
 Shows any DNA sequences that have been assigned to the strands.
 For large designs (e.g., DNA origami using a > 7000-base scaffold), it can take a long time to render the DNA and slow down panning and zooming.
 Thus, it is recommended to uncheck this option most of the time unless actually inspecting the DNA sequences.
 Hopefully implementing [this feature request](https://github.com/UC-Davis-molecular-computing/scadnano/issues/30) will reduce the rendering time.